garrett-ethic/scoringproject/README.md

 7. Save changes
 8. Visit the app on the test development store and if you followed the steps, the embedded app should be up and running.

+> **We didn't realize this until after setting up for production.
+For production, the forwarding URL should be the deployed app URL.
+So as of now, if the forwarding URL is changed for local development purposes, then the live version of the embedded app won't be available to be used.**

+> It might be beneficial to create an entirely new app on the Shopify Partner's dashboard and use those app keys for development

 ## Deployment

 Example using Google Cloud App Engine